In 1963, Herman Krikhaar opened one of the first galleries in Amsterdam on the Weteringschans 69.

 Collectivism, Anti-Style, Experimental, Spontaneous and Anti-Intellectual.
 The core values on which Art Room MINA lives by while creating different projects.
 MINA’s projects represent Amsterdam’s young art culture and revolves around a wide range of different topics.

-Since opening in 2018 we have had some incredible team members.
-The original trio; Romina Boers, Danielle Hoogendoorn and Rosa Cherim created a great place for artists and creatives of Amsterdam.
+Since opening in September 2018 we have had some incredible team members.
+The original trio; Romina Boers, Mira Koenders and Rosa Cherim created a project space and platform for young artists and creatives of Amsterdam.
 The foundations placed by the original team are still followed today.